dcentanni/software-macros/README.md

-# My first macros repository
+# All kind macros repository
+It is a repository with all macros I'm using.